WordPress/gutenberg/docs/coding-guidelines.md

 https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards#standalone

-You should now be able to run `phpcs -s` from the root directory of this project.
-(The `-s` option means "show sniff codes in all reports", or "show the name of each rule that fails".
-This additional output makes it much easier to determine the specific issue with your code.)
+You should now be able to run `phpcs` from the root directory of this project.